 Within moments Kagome was awake and on high alert.
 She immediately looked around for the giant dog that seemed to plague her and only after a few seconds of reassuring breaths did she calm down.
 He wasn't there.
 Kagome, now determined to find out where exactly she was, looked down to see herself once again in her sleeping bag.
 From what she could tell the sun had been up for about an hour, maybe two at most.

 It was just a dream, a horrible, horrible dream that she had been having every night for the past two weeks.
 It didn't matter how many times she experienced the nightmare, it always scared her, it always left her terrified.
 Though, it had never ended quite like that before.
 Inuyasha's father had never been in her dreams and she had always woken when the bodies attempted to drown her in their own blood.

-"Wench, you going crazy on me now?" came the familiar voice.
+"Wench, you going crazy on me now?" came the same familiar voice from before.

 Kagome looked up towards her best friend.
 His right eyebrow was raised in question as he stared at her.
 Apparently she had been sitting there staring out into space for quite some time.
 She shook her head, determined to get whatever repeating thoughts she had out of her consciousness.
 Kagome had not informedhim of her dreams, though she suspected he knew since his ears would have alerted him to all the times she woke in the middle of the night.
 But dreams were dreams, something that could nto physically hurt.
 Instead she focused on what was real and the comforting presence of her friend.
 "No Inuyasha, I'm fine.
 I'm getting up now."

 He huffed and then she heard a silent 'good' come from his direction.
 As she finished scanning the field, quite similar to what she had been doing every morning for the last couple of weeks, her gaze rested on Inuyasha or more specifically, his claws.
 To be even more specific, the small object tightly being gripped in said claws.

 Her eye's went wide, "Oh no Inuyasha.
-There is no way."
+No way."